Lionel Palairet: England recognition

-For the next Test match—the fifth and final of the series—Palairet retained his place, with Hirst and Jessop restored to the side.
+For the next Test match—the fifth and final of the series—Palairet retained his place, with Hirst and Jessop restored to the team.
 The Australians batted throughout the first day for a total of 324 runs.
 Overnight rain then made batting difficult, and England totalled 183 on the second day.
 Palairet was dismissed for 20 by Trumble, whose bowling Altham praised as magnificent.
 Australia also struggled in their second innings, and England required 263 runs to win the match.
 Palairet was dismissed for six, the third batsman to be bowled by Trumble in the innings, at which point England's score was 10 for 3 wickets.
 Lower order runs from the recalled Jessop and Hirst recovered the innings, and England won by one wicket.
 In Palairet's only other match against Australia that summer, for Somerset, he scored 44 and 90 in a drawn game at Taunton.
-He made no further Test appearances, and completed his brief Test career with 49 runs at an average of 12.25, against an Australian side that has been described as among the best Test teams prior to the Second World War.
+He made no further Test appearances, and completed his brief Test career with 49 runs at an average of 12.25, against an Australian team that has been described as among the best Test teams prior to the Second World War.